Bmerc1/Casestudy/README.md

 ​
 * Why are these technologies appropriate for your solution?

-The technologies presented are currently used and are most practical to service a borrowing/lending platform.
+The technologies presented above are currently used in popular lending platforms and are most practical to servicing such a platform.

 Sources: